vim-perl/vim-perl/CONTRIBUTING.md

 These things make issues **much** easier to debug!

+Also, remember that scripts under `contrib` or other third party plugins have the potential to break your highlighting; if you find an issue, please try it without any contrib scripts or other plugins set up.

 # Helping Out

 If you would like to contribute to vim-perl (which would be greatly appreciated!), you may find